Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch released postcode-level ATO data for financial year 2022.
-Erina - Green Point's median income among taxpayers was $50,587 with an average of $70,252.
-This is above the national average.
-Greater Sydney had a median income of $56,994 and an average of $80,856.
-Based on Wage Price Index growth of 12.61%, current estimates for Erina - Green Point are approximately $56,966 (median) and $79,111 (average) as of September 2025.
-The 2021 Census ranks household, family, and personal incomes in Erina - Green Point between the 27th and 32nd percentiles.
-The earnings profile shows that 25.2% of residents earn between $400-$799 weekly (3,712 people).
-This is unlike regional trends where 30.9% fall within the $1,500-$2,999 range.
-Erina - Green Point exhibits income diversity with 31.0% earning under $800 and 24.7% exceeding $3,000 weekly.
-Housing affordability pressures are severe; only 83.1% of income remains, ranking at the 30th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch released postcode level ATO data for financial year 2022.
+Erina - Green Point SA2's median income among taxpayers was $50,587, with an average of $70,252.
+This is above the national average, which was $49,316 and $77,552 respectively in that year.
+Greater Sydney had a median income of $56,994 and an average of $80,856 during the same period.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Erina - Green Point would be approximately $56,966 (median) and $79,111 (average) as of September 2025.
+The 2021 Census showed household incomes in Erina - Green Point ranked between the 26th and 31st percentiles.
+Family incomes fell within the same range, while personal incomes were at the 30th percentile.
+The earnings profile indicated that 25.2% of residents earned between $400 and $799 weekly (3,712 people).
+This differs from regional trends where 30.9% fall within the $1,500 - $2,999 range.
+Income diversity was notable in Erina - Green Point, with 31.0% earning under $800 weekly and 24.7% exceeding $3,000 weekly, suggesting a mixed socioeconomic profile.
+Housing affordability pressures were severe, with only 83.1% of income remaining after housing costs, ranking at the 30th percentile.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income